jvlcek/manageiq-api-examples/README.md

 one, or a small set, of the supported ManageIQ REST API functions.
 The goal is not to produce DRY, terse or slick ruby code.

-The shell environment variable `MIQ` must be set to contain the IP Address or hostname of a ManageIQ instance.
+The examples require the shell environment variable `MIQ` to contain the IP Address or hostname of a ManageIQ instance.

-All examples should follow the following  flow:
+All examples will have the following format:

 ```ruby
 #!/usr/bin/env ruby